worksofgenius/icewall-randomizer-web/README.md

 This project features a simple button that generates one-liners to end a conversation.

 ## Technologies
-Project is created with:
+Icewall Randomizer was created with:
 * HTML5
 * CSS3
 * JavaScript

-## Setup
+## Visit
-To run this project, visit:
+This project is in development and will be available soon.